Keeping Connected for RV Remote Work

 Not the specific 'aha!' answer you were expecting?

-The truth is, staying connecting takes a bit of work.
+The truth is, staying connected using mobile internet takes a bit of work.
+And remote work ups the urgency.

 But, it can be handled.
 In fact, there are plenty of folks who are currently working remotely while traveling North America as nomads.

-Can you get online everywhere, reliably, with high speeds, and for cheap?
+Can you get online everywhere, reliably, with high speeds, cheaply?
 Probably not.

 But, being online nearly everywhere and most of the time for an affordable price is within reach.